cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

 Note that all the date types have been translated to strings as expected.
-By the way, note also the JSDoc support, which makes JSweet a powerful tool to create well-document JavaScript APIs from Java (note that doc comments are also tunable in adapters!).
+By the way, note also the JSDoc support, which makes JSweet a powerful tool to create well-documented JavaScript APIs from Java (doc comments are also tunable in adapters!).

 ### Extension examples